core-wg/oscore/draft-ietf-core-object-security.md

 OSCOAP transforms an unprotected CoAP message into a protected CoAP message, and vice versa.
 This section defines how the unprotected CoAP message fields are protected.
 OSCOAP protects as much of the unprotected CoAP message as possible, while still allowing forward proxy operations {{I-D.hartke-core-e2e-security-reqs}}.

-This section also outlines how the message fields are processed transported, a detailed description is provided in {{coap-protected-generate}}.
-Message fields of the unprotected CoAP message are either transported in the header/options part of the protected CoAP message, or in the plaintext of the COSE object.
+This section also outlines how the message fields are processed and transferred, a detailed description is provided in {{coap-protected-generate}}.
+Message fields of the unprotected CoAP message are either trasferred in the header/options part of the protected CoAP message, or in the plaintext of the COSE object.
 Depending on which, the location of the message field in the protected CoAP message is called "outer" or "inner":

 * Inner message field = message field included in the plaintext of the COSE object of the protected CoAP message (see {{plaintext}})
 * Outer message field = message field included in the header or options part of the protected CoAP message